H3VR-Modding/Mason/docs/src/metadata/dependencies.md

 ```

 If Wristimate is present, the plugin will load after it.
 I don't know why you would want to do this, but I can't think of any good examples.

+## Dependency Tips

+Good dependencies make a good plugin.
+Always **depend on the the lowest possible version that has your loaders**.
+This allows users to revert the loader plugin for whatever purpose is necessary, most notably it breaking.
+Also, **use as few dependencies as possible**.
+The more dependencies, the more points of breakage in a plugin.